runtpacket/Struggle-Bus-Labs/README.md

 [Mellow SB2040v1](https://github.com/Mellow-3D/Fly-SB2040)

+The Mellow Fly SB2040 v1 and v2 are incompatable with the Chaotics Labs CNC Tap V2.

 # Umbilical

 I built my umbilical cable using 2mm PTFE alongside the SB2040 Canbus cable inside 1/8" Sleeving.
 So far I find the PTFE to be perfect.